rs-tml/rcss/README.md

 ## Bundling CSS:
 RCSS can bundle all CSS into a static file.
-In order to do that one can use `rcss-bundle` crate in build.rs.
+In order to do that one can use `rcss-bundler` crate in build.rs.

 By default, it saves CSS into `$OUT_DIR/styles.css`.
 However, this can be customized through cargo metadata.